+ND Capital

 Seed Round in 2018

-Serotiny, Inc. is a biotechnology company based in San Francisco that specializes in the design and development of multi-domain proteins and therapies for cancer and genetic disorders.
-Founded in 2014, the company leverages a combination of synthetic biology and advanced informatics to create innovative therapeutic proteins, particularly for CAR T-cell therapies.
-Its platform integrates computational protein design, high-throughput cellular assays, and next-generation sequencing to engineer complex proteins effectively.
-By applying expertise from various fields such as immunology, machine learning, and bioinformatics, Serotiny aims to enhance the safety and efficacy of gene and cell therapies through novel control methods and engineered functionalities.
+Serotiny, Inc. is a biotechnology company based in San Francisco, California, focused on the design and development of multi-domain proteins and therapies aimed at treating cancers and genetic disorders.
+Founded in 2014, Serotiny leverages a unique platform that integrates synthetic biology with advanced informatics to facilitate the rational design of proteins.
+The company specializes in creating therapeutic proteins for CAR T-cell therapies and other cellular therapies.
+By harmonizing computational protein design, high-throughput cellular assays, and next-generation sequencing, Serotiny employs a cross-disciplinary approach that incorporates expertise from immunology, machine learning, software engineering, and bioinformatics.
+This innovative methodology enables the development of gene and cell therapies with improved safety and efficacy through novel control mechanisms and engineered functionalities.

 Inscripta